kellrott/galaxy-tooldev-docs/docs/07_Glossary.md

 Container
 ---------
 An encapsulated runtime environment that contains all of the dependencies needed to run a particular piece of software.
 Unlike a traditional VM, it shares the kernel and filesystem of the parent OS.
-Special APIs in the linux kernel keep the container ‘sandboxed’ in its own environment.
+Special APIs in the linux kernel keep the container sandboxed in its own environment.

 Docker
 ------